Sardinia: Demographics

-With a Population density of 69/km2, slightly more than a third of the national average, Sardinia is the fourth least populated region in Italy.
-In the recent past the population distribution was anomalous compared to that of other Italian regions lying on the sea.
-In fact, contrary to the general trend, most urban settlement, with the exception of the fortified cities of Cagliari, Alghero, Castelsardo and few others, has not taken place primarily along the coast but in the subcoastal areas and towards the centre of the island.
-Historical reasons for this include the repeated Saracen raids during the Middle Ages and then Barbary raids until the early 19th century (making the coast unsafe), widespread pastoral activities inland, and the swampy nature of the coastal plains (reclaimed definitively only in the 20th century).
-The situation has been reversed with the expansion of seaside tourism; today all Sardinia's major urban centres are located near the coasts, while the island's interior is very sparsely populated.
+With a population density of 65/km2, slightly less than a third of the national average, Sardinia is the fourth least-populated region in Italy.
+In the recent past the population distribution was similar to that of other Italian coastal regions.
+In fact, contrary to the general trend, most urban settlement, with the exception of the fortified cities of Cagliari, Alghero, Castelsardo and few others, has taken place not primarily along the coast but in the subcoastal areas and towards the centre of the island.
+Historical reasons for this include the repeated Saracen raids during the Middle Ages and then Barbary raids until the early 19th century which made the coast unsafe, widespread pastoral activities inland, and the swampy nature of the coastal plains, which were reclaimed definitively only in the 20th century.
+The situation has been reversed with the expansion of seaside tourism; all of Sardinia's major urban centres are now located near the coasts, and the island's interior is very sparsely populated.

-It is the region with the lowest total fertility rate (1.087 births per woman) and the second-lowest birth rate of Italy (which is already one of the lowest in the world).
-Combined with the aging of population going rather fast (in 2009, people older than 65 were 18.7%), rural depopulation is quite a big issue: between 1991 and 2001, 71.4% of Sardinian villages have lost population (32 more than 20% and 115 between 10% and 20%), with over 30 of them being at risk to become ghost towns.
-It is predicted that, at this rate, Sardinia is going to be the European island with the lowest population density immediately after Iceland in 2080.
+At 1.087 births per woman, Sardinia has the lowest total fertility rate of any Italian region, and the second lowest birth rate in Italy, which is already one of the lowest in the world.
+Combined with the rapid aging of the population—in 2009, 18.7% of the population were older than 65—rural depopulation is a significant issue: between 1991 and 2001, 71.4% of Sardinian villages lost population (32 more than 20% and 115 between 10% and 20%), with over 30 at risk of becoming ghost towns.
+It is predicted that at that rate Sardinia will be the European island with the second-lowest population density, immediately after Iceland, by 2080.

-Nonetheless, the overall population estimate has remained relatively stable because of a considerable immigration flow, mainly from the Italian mainland, but also from Eastern Europe (esp.
-Romania), Africa and Asia.
+Nonetheless, the overall population estimate has remained relatively stable because of a considerable immigration flow, mainly from the Italian mainland but also from Eastern Europe (especially Romania), Africa and Asia.

 Life expectancy

 Average life expectancy is slightly over 82 years (85 for women and 79.7 for men).
-Sardinia shares with the Japanese island of Okinawa the highest rate of centenarians in the world (22 centenarians/100,000 inhabitants).

-Sardinia is the first discovered Blue Zone, a demographic and/or geographic area in the world with an oversize concentration of centenarians and supercentenarians.
+Sardinia shares with the Japanese island of Okinawa the highest rate of centenarians in the world (22 centenarians per 100,000 inhabitants).
+Sardinia is the first discovered Blue Zone, a demographic or geographic area in the world with an oversize concentration of centenarians and supercentenarians.

 Foreign immigration

-In 2016 there were 50,346 foreign national residents, forming 3% of the total Sardinian population.
+In 2023, there were 50,211 foreign national residents, forming 3,2% of the total Sardinian population.
 The most represented nationalities were: